-Some experts are beginning to appreciate the relationship between menopause and adrenal fatigue, and we are grateful for that realization!
+Some experts are beginning to appreciate the relationship between perimenopause and menopause and adrenal fatigue, and we are grateful for that realization!
 Even though the changes in sex hormones (e.g., progesterone and estrogen) that begin during perimenopause and continue into menopause and even postmenopause are a primary reason for the symptoms women experience during these years, another factor is adrenal fatigue.

 For women who are going through perimenopause and the years beyond, symptoms can include mood changes, lack of sex drive, insomnia, hot flashes, vaginal dryness, and memory problems.
 Invisible factors include a greater risk of heart disease and osteoporosis.